slkarhmn/obsidian-uni-notes-plugin/README.md

 3. Download the `main.js`, `manifest.json` and `pdf.worker.js` into the `uni-notes` folder
 4. Activate the plugin in your settings like any other settings.

-Please feel free to leave feedback and bug reports :)
+Please feel free to leave feedback and bug reports! :)

 ##  ⚠️ WORK IN PROGRESS ⚠️
 -  This plugin is  **desktop only**